Pseudo-Automorphisms of positive entropy on the blowups of products of projective spaces: Abstract

 \section{Abstract}

-We use a concise method to construct pseudo-automorphisms $f_n$ of positive entropy on the blowups of the projective $n$-space for all $n \ge 2$ and more generally on the blowups of products of projective spaces.
-These $f_n$ for $n\geq 4$ and those on the blowups of products of projective spaces seem to be the first examples of pseudo-automorphisms of positive entropy on rational varieties of higher dimensions.
+We use a concise method to construct pseudo-automorphisms $f_n$ of the first dynamical degree $d_1(f_n) > 1$ on the blowups of the projective $n$-space for all $n \ge 2$ and more generally on the blowups of products of projective spaces.
+These $f_n$, for $n=3$ have positive entropy, and for $n\geq 4$ seem to be the first examples of pseudo-automorphisms with $d_1(f_n) > 1$ (and of non-product type) on rational varieties of higher dimensions.

 \subjclass[2000]{ 32H50, 14J50, 32M05, 37B40 } \keywords{automorphism, iteration, complex dynamics, topological entropy}